cap-js/docs/guides/providing-services.md

 }
 ```

 The relevance of a search match depends on the weight of the element causing the match.
 By default, all [searchable elements](#cds-search) have equal weight.
-To change the weight of an element, use the `@Search.ranking` annotation.
+To adjust the weight of an element, use the `@Search.ranking` annotation.
 Allowed values are HIGH, MEDIUM (default), and LOW:

 ```cds
 entity Books {